Zuikyo/ZIKRouter/Documentation/English/RoutableDeclaration.md

 ### Routable in Objective-C

-Swift is type safe, but it's hard to make type safe in Objective-C for dynamic routing.
+Swift is type safe, but Objective-C is not.
+In Objective-C, ZIKRouter uses another way to declare routable protocols.

 #### `ZIKViewRoutable` and `ZIKServiceRoutable`